adamhgriffith-uofu/fabric-testbed-api/README.md

 > **_IMPORTANT:_** This repository requires a read-through of [Install the FABRIC Python API](https://learn.fabric-testbed.net/knowledge-base/install-the-python-api/) in order to make any sense.

-Containerized Fabric Python API and Jupyter with SSH access.
+Containerized Fabric Python API with Jupyter and SSH.

 ## Requirements